FREE GROCERY GUIDE

 PROS: Plant-based, easy to source, complete protein, relatively inexpensive.

-CONS: Legumes are difficult for some to digest, may cause gas, may add a chalky texture.
+CONS: Legumes are difficult for some to digest, may cause gas, and may add a chalky texture.

 While many products contain a blend of proteins, and there are numerous other types not listed here (like watermelon seed protein, for example), these top 3 seem to be the most commonly recommended and reviewed.
 Next, let's take a look at some other types of protein that are common but come with caveats and cautions.

-1. Hemp Protein: Hemp is a borderline-complete protein meaning that it contains all nine essential amino acids but not enough of some of them to be considered complete.
-Hemp is high in fiber, Omega-3, and Omega-6 fats.
-One big downside is that hemp imparts a strong earthy taste that overpowers other smoothie ingredients.
-A scoop of hemp protein may work in some smoothies, but this option doesn’t make an ideal choice for everyday use.
+1. Hemp Protein: Hemp is a borderline-complete protein, meaning that it contains all nine essential amino acids but not enough of some of them to be considered complete.
+Hemp is high in fiber and Omega-3 and Omega-6 fats.
+One big downside is that hemp imparts a strong, earthy taste that overpowers other smoothie ingredients.
+A scoop of hemp protein may work in some smoothies, but I don't feel that this option makes an ideal choice for everyday use.

 PROS: Plant-based, relatively affordable, healthy fats, fiber